Predictive coding in sensory systems and behavior

 2023, A. Balwani, S. Cho, H. Choi, “Exploring the architectural biases of the canonical cortical microcircuit” Cosyne, Montreal, Canada.
 Watch Aish’s talk here!

-Topology and dynamics of brain networks
+Topology and computations of anatomical and functional neural networks

-Harris, Mihalas, Hirokawa, Whitesell, Choi et al (2019) Nature
+Harris et al (2019) Nature

 Related publications (selected):

-2023, C. Li, S. H. Kim, C. Rodgers, H. Choi, A. Wu*, “One-hot generalized linear model for switching brain state discovery”, arXiv preprint: 2310.15263 [q-bio.NC] (DOI: 10.48550/arXiv.2310.15263)
+2024, C. Li, S. H. Kim, C. Rodgers, H. Choi, A. Wu*, “One-hot generalized linear model for switching brain state discovery”, The 12th International Conference on Learning Representations (ICLR): 1-22

 2023, U.B.
 Sikandar*, H. Choi, J. Putney, H. Yang, S. Ferrari, S. Sponberg, “Predicting visually modulated precisely-timed spikes across a coordinated and comprehensive motor program”, International Joint Conference on Neural Networks (IJCNN) :1–8